rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

 Different OCI registries implement rate limiting in different ways.

-Most servers return a `Retry-After` header, indicating how long to wait before rate-limiting is lifted.
+Most servers return a `Retry-After` header, indicating how long to wait before rate limiting is lifted.

 Docker Hub returns a `429` status code when it completes all allocated requests.
 It also returns a `RateLimit-Remaining` header which describes the rate limiting policy.